-- Normally the student will have no more than nine (9) credits among independent study/special study courses (5974, 5984, 6974, 6984) - Normally categories defined above are mutually exclusive - At least nine (9) credits will normally be at the 6000 level, relevant to the student's research (do not have to be ENGE courses) - Up to thirty (30) credits from a Master's degree may be counted toward the PhD at the discretion of the student's advisory committee; however, no more than 50% of the graded credits for the PhD can be transferred from another institution and no more than 50% of the credits for a simultaneous master's degree earned at Virginia Tech can be used toward the PhD.
+- Up to thirty (30) credits from a Master's degree may be counted toward the PhD at the discretion of the student's advisory committee; however, no more than 50% of the graded credits for the PhD can be transferred from another institution and no more than 50% of the credits for a simultaneous master's degree earned at Virginia Tech can be used toward the PhD - Credits transferred to Virginia Tech must have earned grades of "B" or better, have been earned while the student was in good standing, and be acceptable for graduate degree credit at the "home" institution.
+Grades of "S" or "P" are not acceptable unless the course is only offered on a pass/fail basis. - All transfer courses must have been completed within the time limits prescribed for satisfying degree requirements. - Credits are transferred when they are entered on the plan of study and approved by the Graduate School.
+Transferred courses count only as credit hours and are not included in calculation of the GPA.
 Because these rules can sometimes shift, the Graduate School policies take precedence if the two sets of policies conflict.